 So how can this season of what looks like barriers and relentless to-do’s increase our creativity?
 How can we “embrace the shake?”

 Looking for some easy ways to get art back into your life?
 Here’s a list!
 You have instant access to this and a bunch of other awesome goodies in my Resource Library.

-There was a time I felt guilty for making art a priority.
-Sitting and drawing amid the chaos of a messy house felt pretty selfish.
+There was a time I felt guilty for making creativity a priority.
+Sitting and creating amid the chaos of a messy house felt pretty selfish.
 But, I’ve (finally!) come to realize that creativity really matters and art equals happy people.
 Of course for me, so does a clean house (but at this stage, art lasts longer!).
 I can’t ignore the real (and usually urgent) demands I have.
 But, I’ve found that because of demanding motherhood, my creative time is more focused (it has to be) and purposeful.
 Motherhood is full of inspiration, and it’s full of limits.
 That combination has helped me do some of my best work.
 Maybe embracing the limits can help you too!